polymorphm/mass-sendmail/README.markdown

 Status
 ------

-Current status of project -- is *beta*
+Current status of project -- is *beta* (all works, but not so well tested)